nurhaziq97/coding-practice/README.md

-# Hacker Rank
+# Coding Practice
-The main objective of this repo has been made is for me to practice some coding in my free time.
+The main objective of this repo is to practice coding